The Intersection of CEO Credibility and Social Media

 In 2017, the Edelman Trust Barometer set off alarms that global credibility among top executives was the lowest it had ever been, at just 37%.
 While this number rose to 47% in Edelman’s 2019 report, it still leaves plenty of room for growth.

 As a millennial workforce starts to impact organizational priorities, we’re seeing a new set of expectations for today’s leadership.
 The 2019 Edelman Trust Barometer found that 76% of employees say CEOs should take the lead on change instead of waiting for the government to take action.
 Also, research from Weber Shandwick states that a CEO’s reputation is believed to contribute to nearly half of both a company’s reputation (45%) and market value (44%).
-Like I mentioned in my previous blog about breaking down barriers to executive thought leadership, Edelman’s 2019 report calls for leadership to do more than just talk about values, but to live them out, with direct engagement and visibility inside and outside the organization.
+Like I mentioned in my previous blog about breaking down barriers to executive thought leadership, Edelman’s 2019 report calls for leadership to do more than just talk about values, but to also live them out, with direct engagement and visibility inside and outside the organization.

 So internally, employees are looking for leadership to start the conversation and lend credibility to societal issues.
 Externally, executives are a driving force in shaping the narrative that surrounds an organization (for better or worse) and delivering bottom-line results.